rlprojects/rlprojects.github.io/README.md

 This is for a school assignments.
 #HTML5
 #CSS3
-If your not a teacher or student at WFC, don't worry about this.
+If your not a teacher or student at WFC, ignore this.